 Our CEO, Tomas Hedenborg, gave a presentation last September in IMTS (International Manufacturing Technology Show) which is the Americas’ Largest Manufacturing Show.
 His topic was “Agile Manufacturing – How to produce a lot size of one economically?”
-Here is a short summary for you to start with.
-You can also watch the video which is in the end of the summary.
+Here is a short summary for you to start with, but feel free to also watch the full presentation on video.

 Agile manufacturing requires a digital transformation of companies, organizations and the industry – and it is inevitable.
 According to Tomas, the digital and agile transformation is a combination of leadership, technology, business models, culture, performance management which drive companies forward.

 Tomas says that the nature of innovation in the digital era is disruptive.
-He presents an example in the form of a quiz: what is common with Uber (peer-to-peer ridesharing), smart phone and Oral B (electronic tooth brushes).
+He presents an example in the form of a quiz: what is common with Uber (peer-to-peer ride sharing), smart phones and Oral B (electronic tooth brushes)?
 Do you know the answer?
-Listen to the discussion and hear the answer from the video starting from 21:49 and learn how you can use the insight in your work.
+Hear the answer from the video starting from 21:49, and learn how you can use the insight in your work.

 Other questions and topics that are covered in the presentation and video: